 The ads and the organic search results appear almost similar with the exception of the ‘ad’ tag so as not to cause banner blindness in users:

-Google AdWords essentially operates on an auction system, when a user types a query in the search engine Google goes through the AdWords advertisers pool and decides whether there should be an auction.
+Google Ads operate on an auction system.
+When a user types a query in the search engine Google goes through the platform’s advertisers pool and decides whether there should be an auction.
 If more than one advertiser is bidding on a keyword that Google decides is relevant to the user’s search query, an auction is automatically triggered.

-What advertisers bid on are keywords and not search queries.
-They decide how much they want to spend and have the ability to create keywords groups that are then paired with ads and corresponding post-click landing pages.
+Remember, advertisers bid on the keywords, not on the search queries.
+They decide how much they want to spend and have the ability to create keyword groups that are then paired with ads and corresponding landing pages.

 Where your ad appears on the search results page – the Ad Rank is key to getting more clicks.

 Ad rank determines your ad’s position on Google’s search results page.
 Ad rank is calculated instantly as soon as someone does a search that triggers your ad to show up.
 Google determines Ad Rank based on two key factors, maximum bid, and quality score.
 Here’s an equation to help you remember how ad rank works: